Imprinted Concrete Driveway Cost

 I'm debating installing block paving but a friend has suggested imprinted concrete.
 Which is best?

-How long do imprinted concreve drives tend to last?
+How long do imprinted concrete drives tend to last?

 Laying a Printed Concrete Drive Yourself

-Even for an experienced DIY enthusiast, concreting a drive is a task they will probably struggle with and should probably leave to a professional.
-You can take on the challenge, however, you are likely to encounter some problems.
+Even for an experienced DIY enthusiast, concreting a drive is a task they will probably struggle with and should usually leave to a professional.
+Imprinted concrete is particularly difficult because the concrete must be poured, coloured, and stamped at exactly the right stage before it begins to set.

 Maintenance Costs for a Stamped Concrete Driveway

-Basic maintenance simply involves sweeping away leaves and debris and occasion washing with water or a mild detergent to remove dirt, oil, and tyre marks.
-Keeping the surface clean helps prevent staining and keeps the colour looking fresh.
+Basic upkeep usually involves sweeping away debris and occasional washing with water or a mild detergent to remove dirt, oil, and tyre marks.

 Hiring a Professional to Lay an Imprinted Concrete Driveway Checklist